This feature was added in MySQL Workbench 6.2.0.

 Open up database in Microsoft Access

 To confirm that you're logged in as the "Admin" user, locate the Immediate panel and type the "?
 CurrentUser" and press .
 This should output "Admin" under "?
-CurrentUser" in the panel.
+CurrentUser" in the panel (see the figure that follows).

 Also in the Immediate panel, type the following command to grant access: